Shelter hours of operation

 Community cats, feral or free roaming felines, are not considered owned and therefore do not have to be held any required time frame.
 Instead, those cats are spayed/neutered, vaccinated against rabies and other disease, ear tipped and released to the location from which they came.

-All fees include spray / neuter and the first set of shots for your pet.
+All adoption fees include spray / neuter and the first set of shots for your pet.

 We are a shelter that engages in the unfortunate task of animal euthanasia.
 While we are working to build programs that will help save lives, euthanasia is still a reality for aggressive and sick or debilitated animals.
 We try very hard not to euthanize animals for space, but that too is still a reality, especially at times of heavier animal intake during the summer months.